art with land nature spirit community

 In doing these living works, it is one of the artist’s aims to highlight the wonders of fungi.
 This ancient and generally lesser known plant-like organism is vital to all life on earth, yet is threatened by human activities.
 Fungi is the supreme terrestrial recycler, the most extensive of all living organisms and is one of our most ancient sources of food and medicine.

 Currently I’m working on the development of three major living land art works.
-One of them, for example, is the SLS (Subterranean Living Sculpture) which I’ve been developing in association with the Eden Project in Cornwall, UK for five years.
+One of them, for example, is the SLS (Subterranean Living Sculpture) which I’ve been developing in association with the Eden Project in Cornwall, UK.
 The major focus of the SLS is educating people about the importance of lower plants and fungi for our survival and the effect of climate change.

 sls (subterranean living sculpture)